Charge functions for odd dimensional partitions: Conjecture: charge functions for odd dimensional partitions

 \section{Conjecture: charge functions for odd dimensional partitions}

-After some careful consideration, we find that it is possible to construct the charge functions $\psi(u)$ for odd dimensional partitions $\Delta^{(n)}$.\footnote{The even dimensional cases higher than 4D have more nuances, and we leave it for the future work.} The charge function is supposed to satisfy the following properties: \begin{mdframed} \begin{enumerate} \item $\psi_{\Delta^{(n)}}(u)$ is a meromorphic function of $u$ and only has simple poles. \item All the poles of $\psi_{\Delta^{(n)}}(u)$ are in one-to-one correspondence with the projected vector $c$ of the boxes $\vec{\square} \in \mathrm{A}_{\Delta^{(n)}} \cup \mathrm{R}_{\Delta^{(n)}}$. \end{enumerate} \end{mdframed} Before presenting our formula, we first review the charge functions corresponding to lower dimensional partitions following \cite{galakhov2024charging}.
+The charge function should be factored into a PRODUCT of contributions arising from all the individual boxes and all the clusters of boxes and is supposed to satisfy the following properties: \begin{mdframed} \begin{enumerate} \item $\psi_{\Delta^{(n)}}(u)$ is a meromorphic function of $u$ and only has simple poles. \item All the poles of $\psi_{\Delta^{(n)}}(u)$ are in one-to-one correspondence with the projected vector $c$ of the boxes $\vec{\square} \in \mathrm{A}_{\Delta^{(n)}} \cup \mathrm{R}_{\Delta^{(n)}}$. \end{enumerate} \end{mdframed} After some careful consideration, we find that it is possible to construct the charge functions $\psi(u)$ for odd dimensional partitions $\Delta^{(n)}$.\footnote{The even-dimensional cases beyond 4D, which present additional nuances, have now been addressed in our subsequent work \cite{Feng:2025pft}.} Let us first review the charge functions corresponding to lower dimensional partitions following \cite{galakhov2024charging} before presenting our formula.

 \paragraph{Ordinary partitions} For 2D partitions (Young diagrams), the Calabi-Yau condition reads

 The charge function for the 2D partition $\Delta^{(2)}$ is :

 where